-- > The header contains metadata about the source and target language: - ► The source-language and the target-language tag follow the ISO 639 standards for representing language names and ISO 3166-1 standards for representing country codes. - A unique alphanumeric sourcelanguageid and targetlanguageid is created for every project and language pair.
-These IDs prevent unintentional import of an .xliff file from another project or target language. - ► The trans-unit elements contain the localizable data.
+- The header contains metadata about the source and target language: - The source-language and the target-language tag consist of a language code that follows the ISO 639 standards for representing language names and a language region that follows ISO 3166-1 standards for representing country codes.
+For example, the en-US language tag means English language in region United States.

+- A unique alphanumeric sourcelanguageid and targetlanguageid is created for every project and language pair.
+These IDs prevent unintentional import of an .xliff file from another project or target language. - The trans-unit elements contain the localizable data.
 Each trans-unit element holds a source element to store the source text, and a target element to store the translated text.
 When a new language is added to the EB GUIDE model, the target elements are filled with the source language.
 Therefore, when exporting an .xliff file, all the target elements that were not translated yet show the source language.